Eureka straight-suction upright – c.1930

 General Electric Model 111 – c.1933

 The beautiful and innovative General Electric Model 111 was launched in 1933.
-Styled by architect Allmon Fordyce of New York, its dramatic streamlined Art Deco styling was matched by an equally impressive list of features:
+Styled by architect Allmon Fordyce of New York, it’s dramatic streamlined Art Deco styling was matched by an equally impressive list of features:

 - Dual rear swivel castors, making the machine easy to steer around furniture and obstacles.